World Childhood Foundation

 About Childhood ThankYou Awards

-Since 2015, World Childhood Foundation USA has taken the opportunity to recognize three outstanding individuals or corporate leaders who have significantly furthered the cause of children’s rights worldwide.
-This year, we are pleased to honor the following:
+Since 2015, the World Childhood Foundation USA has taken the opportunity to recognize outstanding individuals or corporate leaders who have significantly furthered the cause of children’s rights worldwide.

 2017 Childhood ThankYou Awardees:

 Deputy Secretary-General of the United Nations (UN), Ms. Mohammed was the Minister of Environment in Nigeria from 2015 to 2016.
 She also served as Special Adviser to Secretary-General Ban Ki-moon on Post-2015 Development Planning and was instrumental in developing the 2030 Agenda and the Sustainable Development Goals.
 Before joining the UN, Ms. Mohammed worked for three administrations in Nigeria and was Special Advisor on the Millennium Development Goals, coordinating programs worth $1 billion annually.